“God, couldn’t you have given me easier boys?”

 I have hard-to-handle boys.
 I just do.

 I can teach them, train them, and pray for them … but in the end, they’re still going to be hard-to-handle.
-It’s who God made them to be, and one day He’ll use it for something good.
+It’s who God made them to be, and one day He’ll use it for something good (I’m believing that, mama!
+You with me??).
 This is the battle God has given me, and He wants me to fight it in a way that proves His love, character, and power to those around me.

-It’s why the writing team and I bare our souls for you in this space, sharing our challenges, hurts, and victories—so the hard places of our lives can demonstrate God’s love to you, helping you believe that what He does for us, He can do for you.
+It’s why I share challenges, hurts, and victories—so the hard places of my life can demonstrate God’s love to you, helping you believe that what He does for me, He can do for you.

 Maybe you’re thinking to yourself, I didn’t sign up for this when I became a Christian.
 I didn’t know God would ask me to (fill in the blank with your hard thing) when I chose to follow Him.
 I get it, mama.
 I didn’t fully comprehend it either.
 But here’s the thing …

 It’s truth.
 Hard but beautiful truth.
 We find it portrayed over and over again throughout the Bible … stories of people God used for His greater plan.
 Because in the end, it’s His plan that really matters.
 Not ours.